-IPSAS 10, "Financial Reporting in Hyperinflationary Economies" is drawn primarily from IAS 29, "Financial Reporting in Hyperinflationary Economies" and includes amendments made to IAS 29 as part of the "Improvements to IFRSs" issued in May 2008.
+IPSAS 10, "Financial Reporting in Hyperinflationary Economies" is drawn primarily from IAS 29, "Financial Reporting in Hyperinflationary Economies."
 The main differences between IPSAS 10 and IAS 29 are as follows:

 - Commentary additional to that in IAS 29 has been included in IPSAS 10 to clarify the applicability of the standards to accounting by public sector entities. - IPSAS 10 uses different terminology, in certain instances, from IAS 29.
-The most significant examples are the use of the terms "revenue," "statement of financial performance," and "net assets/equity" in IPSAS 10.
-The equivalent terms in IAS 29 are "income," "income statement," and "equity." - IAS 29 contains guidance on the restatement of current cost financial statements.
-IPSAS 10 does not include this guidance. - IPSAS 10 contains an illustrated example that illustrates the process of the restating of financial statements, using an indirect method, of an entity reporting in the currency of a hyperinflationary economy.
+The most significant examples are the use of the terms entity, revenue, statement of financial performance, statement of financial position and net assets/equity in IPSAS 10.
+The equivalent terms in IAS 29 are enterprise, income, income statement, balance sheet and equity. - IAS 29 contains guidance on the restatement of current cost financial statements.
+IPSAS 10 does not include this guidance.

+IPSAS 10 contains an appendix which illustrates the process of the restating of financial statements, using an indirect method, of an entity reporting in the currency of a hyperinflationary economy.